Azura Memory Care Of Kenosha South

 Pros

-• pro The caregivers give excellent care and individual attention with love.
+• pro They provide excellent care and individual attention with love.

-• pro Regan, the Director of Nursing, is amazing, easy to talk to, and genuinely cares about residents, their loved ones, and staff.
+• pro Regan, the Director of Nursing, is amazing, easy to talk to, and truly cares about residents, their loved ones, and staff.

 Cons

-• pro The ED is rude and disrespectful to staff, and staff have left because of her behavior.
+• pro ED is rude and disrespectful to staff, causing staff turnover.

-• pro There is no open-door policy; she promises to call back but never does, and she yells with vulgar language toward staff in front of residents and families.
+• pro ED is unprofessional, does not interact with residents, and rolls her eyes or yells with vulgar language toward staff in front of families.

 Review